gduarte/blog/_posts/internals/journey-to-the-stack.markdown

 ---
-layout: post
-title: "Journey to the Stack, Part I"
+title: Journey to the Stack, Part I
 date: 2014-03-10 08:00:00 -0700
-published: true
 comments: true
 categories:
-- Software Illustrated
+- [software illustrated]
-- Internals
+- [internals]
 ---
 Earlier we've explored the [anatomy of a program in memory][anatomy], the landscape of how our programs run in a computer.
 Now we turn to the *call